Neil Diamond: 2000s

-On April 28, 2008, Diamond appeared on the roof of the Jimmy Kimmel building to sing "Sweet Caroline" after Kimmel was jokingly arrested for singing the song dressed as a Diamond impersonator.
+On April 28, 2008, Diamond appeared on the roof of the Jimmy Kimmel building to sing "Sweet Caroline" after Kimmel, who had been singing the song dressed as Diamond, was "arrested" for impersonating the singer.

 Home Before Dark was released May 6, 2008, and topped the album charts in New Zealand, the United Kingdom and the United States.

-On June 29, 2008, Diamond played to an estimated 108,000 fans at the Glastonbury Festival in Somerset, England on the Concert of a Lifetime Tour; technical problems marred the concert.
+On June 29, 2008, Diamond played to an estimated 108,000 fans at the Glastonbury Festival in Somerset, England on the Concert of a Lifetime Tour; technical problems, including the sound cutting out, marred the concert.
 In August, Diamond allowed cameras to record his entire four-night run at New York's Madison Square Garden; he released the resulting DVD in the US in 2009, one year to the day of the first concert.
 Hot August Night/NYC debuted at No. 2 on the charts.
 On the same day the DVD was released, CBS aired an edited version, which won the ratings hour with 13 million viewers.
 The next day, the sales of the DVD surged, prompting Sony to order more copies to meet the high demand.

-On August 25, 2008, Diamond performed at The Ohio State University while suffering from laryngitis.
+On August 25, 2008, Diamond performed at Ohio State University while suffering from laryngitis.
 The result disappointed him as well as his fans, and on August 26, he offered refunds to anyone who applied by September 5.

 Diamond was honored as the MusiCares Person of the Year on February 6, 2009, two nights before the 51st Annual Grammy Awards.

 Long loved in Boston, Diamond was invited to sing at the July 4, 2009, Independence Day celebration.

 On October 13, 2009, he released A Cherry Cherry Christmas, his third album of holiday music.